agentsea/agentd/_sources/index.rst.txt

-agentd API Reference
+AgentD API Reference
 ====================

-The ``agentd`` demon provides a number of HTTP endpoints for interacting with the VM via HTTP.
+The ``AgentD`` demon provides a number of HTTP endpoints for interacting with the VM via HTTP.

 .. toctree::
    :maxdepth: 2